How Depression Symptoms In Women Are Different From Those In Men

 What to do

-Once you’re able to recognize the associated conditions and symptoms of depression in women, you may be better equipped to take action when you recognize them.
+Once you’re able to recognize the associated conditions symptoms of depression in women, you may be better equipped to take action when you recognize them.

 Talk to your care provider

-Maintaining a relationship with your primary care provider, specifically during any stage-of-life changes is recommended.
+Maintaining a relationship with your primary care provider, specifically during any stage-of-life changes, is recommended.
 This relationship can help your provider establish a rapport with you.
 As a result, you may feel more comfortable bringing your concerns and thoughts to your provider.
 Your provider may even notice early signs of mental health concerns and help you find the care you need.

 Talk to other people